AprilXu8168/AUDCurrency/README.md

 - A docker compose file to run the whole thing
 - Communication with a public (and free) exchange rates api
 - Postgres database for storage
+- Add nunit3 to add some basic tests (very basic)
+- Add Microsoft Playwright to test the front end

 ### Function Requirements
 - Display (using react and next js pages api) the current exchange rates for various AUD currency pairs, requested from your .net api via graphql.
 You'll need to find a public api to get this data from.